RayfieldMC/Wrapidly/README.md

   restart: stop
 ```

-So when you type `stop`, Wrapidly will actually send `end`.
+Typing `stop` in the console will actually send `end` to the server process.

 ---

 ## License

-Licensed under the **MIT License** —
+Licensed under the MIT License.
-Use it, fork it, ship it, just give credit 🙏
+You're free to use, modify, and redistribute — just credit the author.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)